mapcentia/dockerfiles/logstash-forwarder/README.md

 When copy the certificate (with the name "logstash.crt") to the folder.

-Now you can start a Logstash-forwarder container with the host log-folder mounted in the container.
 Set -e MASTER=LOGSTASHDOMAIN:PORT to the hostname of the Logstash server eg. -e MASTER=example.com:5043

-     sudo docker run \
-        --name logstashforwarder \
-        --restart=always \
-        -v /var/log:/var/log \
-        -v ~/certs:/certs \
-        -e "MASTER=example.com:5043" \
-        -t -d \
-        mapcentia/logstash-forwarder

-If you are running GC2 in a container called GC2 when do it like this:

     sudo docker run \
         --name logstashforwader \